kgdunn/TU-Delft-job-interview/README.txt

 stable operation.
 The outputs can (and have) been used for automatic control of image appearance.

-All code (except for external libraries), have been written by Kevin Dunn 14 to 18 April 2016, as demonstration for a job interview at TU Delft.
+All code (except for external libraries), has been written by Kevin Dunn 14 to 18 April 2016, as demonstration for a job interview at TU Delft.

 This demonstration code was written and tested in XCode 7.3.